nasa/Common-Metadata-Repository/Generics.md

 1. Create a new directory in the [EMFD Generics][schema-other] repository.
 2. In the directory create a README.md file
 3. Create a `CHANGELOG.MD` file and populate like other formats do
-4. Create a directory with the symantic version number prefixed with the letter `v`
+4. Create a directory with the semantic version number prefixed with the letter `v`
 	1. Version 1.0.0 would be `v1.0.0`.
 	2. Information on [Semantic Versioning][semver]
 5. Create at least a metadata.json and schema.json file inside the version number.